mongodb/docs/content/migrate-data-from-mlab-to-atlas.md

 Once your connection is validated, click **Start Migration**.
-Atlas begins the migration procedure and displays a counter in the UI that represents the time remaining for the Atlas cluster to catch up to the mLab cluster.
+Atlas begins the migration procedure and displays a counter in the UI that represents the time remaining for the Atlas cluster to catch up to the Compose.io cluster.

 When the timer turns green, click the **Start Cut Over** button.
 Atlas displays a walk-through with instructions on how to proceed with the cut over.
-In general, you must:
+Once you click the **Start Cut Over** button, Atlas starts an extendable 72 hour timer to begin the cut over procedure.
+If the 72 hour period passes, Atlas stops synchronizing with the source cluster.
+You can extend the time remaining by 24 hours by clicking the **Extend time** hyperlink below the **<time> left to cut over** timer.

-- Stop all applications from reading or writing to the mLab cluster.
+- Stop all applications from reading or writing to the Compose.io cluster.
 - Wait for the timer to hit ``0:00``.

-- Update applications with the Atlas cluster URI connection string as displayed in Atlas.
-Update the ``<USERNAME>`` and ``<PASSWORD>`` placeholders with the username and password of a MongoDB user you created when configuring your Atlas cluster.
-Update the ``<DATABASE>`` placeholder with the database you want the application to connect to.
+- Update applications with the Atlas cluster connection URI as displayed in Atlas.
+- Update applications to use Atlas MongoDB users, such that they retain the same level of data and operational access.
 - Restart your applications and confirm they are reading from and writing to the Atlas cluster.

 Once your applications are up, you can confirm they have connected successfully to the Atlas cluster and are writing normally.
 When you have validated that your